-If you’re parking in town there will be plenty of metered spots ranging from two hours (such as High St. where a quarter gets you 30 minutes) to ten hours (such as the northside of Church St. and southside of Walnut St. where a quarter gets you an hour).
+If you’re parking in town there will be plenty of metered spots ranging from two hours (such as on High Street) to ten hours (such as the north side of Church Street, the south side of Walnut Street, and the Uptown Parking Lot at 21 N. Main Street).
 All meters will have the maximum time posted on them so make sure to have a look first.

 Meters are FREE on Sundays and after 6:00 PM Mondays - Saturdays.

 The Enjoy Oxford office has a fold-out map with all the parking locations in town.
 You can also download the map here.